SentientToast1/idms-python-projects/README.md

 # program 4 "weather-json.py"
 gets weather data in JSON form, goes through a list of cities and outputs relevant data to a .csv

+# program 5 "black-and-white.py"
+takes in a normal image and converts it to black and white